 Born in 1995 on Vancouver Island, Sage is from the T’sartlip Nation.
 Under the tutelage of her father, Coast Salish artist Chris Paul, she has learned Salish design elements, explored design techniques, and produced art prints since 2008.

-Sage studied cosmetology and hairdressing, and her creativity also comes to life when she works with individuals, coloring and styling their hair and enhancing their facial features.
+Sage studied cosmetology and hairdressing, and her creativity also comes to life when she works with individuals, colouring and styling their hair and enhancing their facial features.

 Sage's balanced approach to life allows her to pursue her passions for hairdressing and Salish art.
 In 2014, she received a Youth Scholarship Award from the Vancouver Airport YVR Art Foundation.
 This allowed her to learn the intricacies of glass work, and to design a sandblasted glass and cedar panel.